mk/clerk-px23/README.md

 * provide functions to control the caching e.g. to support more efficient caching of data frames
 * letting the viewer API's `:pred` function opt into receiving more context like the path in the tree
 * make caching more granular and support caching function invocations
-* override `parse` and `eval` to support different syntaxes than markdown and different semantics
+* override `parse` and `eval` to support additional syntaxes with different semantics

 So far we've mainly used Clerk's caching on local machines in isolation.
 We plan to share a distributed cache within our dev team in order to learn about the benefits and challenges this can bring.
 We also want to extend Clerk to better communicate caching behavior to its users (why a value could or could not be cached, if it was cached in-memory or on-disk).

 We're also actively exploring different ways of bringing an exploratory Clerk notebook to production.
 In exploratory work one often uses global state in Clojure atoms and vars which makes a computation tangible.
 When serving concurrent requests in a production setting that global state can be a source of inconsistencies.

 We've been discussing ways to write changes originating from controls in Clerk's view back to source files.
-We also believe that for this to be a good developer experience, concurrent modifications without intermediate saving should be supported.
-Making a simple integration that works by overwriting source files insufficient.
+We also believe that for this to be a good developer experience, concurrent modifications without intermediate saving should be supported, making a simple integration that works by overwriting source files insufficient.
 Because this is a significant chunk of work, and will require a different solution for each editor, we've avoided it until now.
 Since there certainly are many tasks for which direct manipulation can be more effective than editing text in a code editor, we're excited to explore this direction in the future.

 ## Conclusion